jsidrach/ewatcher/docs/JS-Modules.md

 To set the refresh interval, call `InstantFeed.setInterval(ms)`, where `ms` is the number of milliseconds between each update.

+Limitations:

+* The user must have its *emoncms* timezone region correctly selected, as it must be the same as the browser local time
+* If the `daily` chart type is selected, the latest data for the visualization will be the last day

 Dependencies:

 * Variables: `window.apikey_read`, `window.emoncms_path`